 When breastfeeding, don't wash your nipples with soap!
 Here’s why: your nipples have special nipple superpower ducts that secrete naturally lubricating, bacteria fighting oil.
-Yeah, we can hear you from here: “Wait, what?
-Don't wash?”
-Yes.
-Hygiene is definitely important, especially since bacteria and fungus love dark, moist places (like behind a breast pad).
+Don’t get us wrong: Hygiene is definitely important, especially since bacteria and fungus love dark, moist places (like behind a breast pad).
 But rinsing and air drying with your regular daily bath or shower should be plenty to keep your nipples in the pink.

 2. BREASTFEEDING IS GOOD FOR YOU!

 Obviously, yes — breastfeeding is good for your baby.
 But did you know it’s also good for your body?
-Research shows it may even help reduce chances of breast cancer.
-Women with a family history of breast cancer have a 59% lower risk of developing breast cancer if they breastfed their babies.
-So, in conclusion: breastfeeding leads to healthier babies and healthier mamas.
+A research study has shown that the relative risk of breast cancer decreases by 4.3% for every 12 months of breastfeeding in addition to a decrease of 7.0% for each birth.
+So, in conclusion, breastfeeding leads to healthier babies and healthier mamas.
 The end.

 3. BE GENTLE